xlsrln/cat/suggestions.md

 * Limit the competition to one class to not dilute the player pool, for instance with a rotating order of the popular groups (group 3, 4 and B)
 * Stage selection should use more of the available stages avoid repeats (including weather or direction)
 * If a stage has known issues (e.g. the kvannkjosen jump) it sh/could be avoided
-* Weather selection should follow some temporal logic or narrative, such as morning -> afternoon -> sunset -> night or similar
-* Power stage on the last stage of the rally
+* Power stage on the last stage of the rally.
+This is to make it a trade-off between pushing hard and cruising to bring it home
 * Remove the DNS penalties, as not getting any points is already penalty enough
+* Weather selection could follow some temporal logic or narrative, such as morning -> afternoon -> sunset -> night or similar